JuliaMath/Roots.jl/README.md

 For historical purposes, there are implementations of Newton's method (`newton`), Halley's method (`halley`), and the secant method (`secant_method`).
-For the first two, if derivatives are not specified, they will be computed using the `PowerSeries` package.
+For the first two, if derivatives are not specified, they will be computed using the `ForwardDiff` package.

 ## Usage examples